The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Data Reduction

 \section{Data Reduction}

-\subsection{\xmm~ observations}
+\subsection{\xmm observations}

-PMN J0948+0022 was observed by \xmm~ telescope (for details see \citet{st+01, tu+01}) operated with Medium filter at two epochs during April, 2008 (Observation ID 0502061001, hereafter Obs-A) and May, 2011 (Observation ID 0673730101, hereafter Obs-B) for approximately 24 ks and 93 ks, respectively.
-The X-ray data is not taken in prime full window mode for EPIC-MOS detectors (MOS1 and MOS2; \citet{tu+01}) for Observation ID 0502061001 \emph{and the source was not available within the CCD frame}, therefore, only EPIC-PN (European Photo Imaging Camera; \citet{st+01}) data were used for further analysis.
-For Obs-B, the total observation time intervals of MOS detectors were split into five short duration segments of 16 ks (M1), 28 ks (M2), 25 ks (M3), 4 ks (M4), 10 ks (M5), however, the data have been taken for full observation time span, i.e. 93 ks, for PN detector.
+\pmn was observed by \xmm telescope \citep{st+01, tu+01} operated with Medium filter at two epochs during April, 2008 (Observation ID 0502061001, hereafter Obs-A) and May, 2011 (Observation ID 0673730101, hereafter Obs-B) for approximately 24 ks and 93 ks, respectively.
+The X-ray data were taken in prime partial W3 mode for EPIC-MOS detectors (MOS1 and MOS2; \citet{tu+01}) for Obs-A and the source did not fall in the active field of view, therefore, only EPIC-PN (European Photo Imaging Camera; \citet{st+01}) data were used for further analysis.
+For Obs-B, the observation with MOS detectors were taken in five short duration segments of 16 ks (M1), 28 ks (M2), 25 ks (M3), 4 ks (M4) and 10 ks (M5), however, the data were taken for full observation time span, i.e. 93 ks, for PN detector.